TRUMPS a MAYOR

 "Why here?"
 Mickey said irritably.

-"We had to meet somewhere," Dr Jenner.
+"We had to meet somewhere," Dr Jenner said.
 "Somewhere public, central, near the centre of Manchester.
 Easily accessible by bus and train, public transport.
 And I wasn't going to go to your office, or your house.
 Sorry.
 I have to take precautions."

 No, I mean why here, Mickey was thinking.